Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 If snorkeling with whale sharks in La Paz, know that you might find the water cold even with a wetsuit (depending on the month you go).

+The first two times we went (in early January), it was hard to ignore the cold seeping into our bones and stiffening our fingers.
 Try to rent a thicker wetsuit or wear an additional wetsuit vest for extra warmth.

-If you wear sunscreen, use a reef-friendly biodegradable product so the chemicals don’t harm the marine life.
+Also, if you wear sunscreen, use a reef-friendly biodegradable product so the chemicals don’t harm the marine life.

 Be aware